project-sunbird/sunbird.org-docs/developer-docs/server-installation/load_balancer_setup.md

 - backend-port: 8080

 ## KP-LB Services

-Do the following KP-LB services setup:
+To setup KP-LB services, execute the following instructions for each of the mentioned fields:
 - Frontend ip configuration - Internal ip by default
 - Backend pools - attach vm's of learning and search or availability set for learning and search
 - Health Probes/check - Configure path and port - 8080 (for learning) and 9000 (for search)